ycpcs/cs320-spring2024/labs/lab03.md

 KEC Lab Computer
 -------------------

-**If you working from a KEC lab computer**, execute the following commands in a Windows 10/11 Command Window (enter "cmd" in the Windows search bar) or from Cygwin (Windows 7/10/11) or from a Linux terminal window.
+**If you are working from a KEC lab computer**, execute the following commands in a Windows 10/11 Command Window (enter "cmd" in the Windows search bar) or from Cygwin (Windows 7/10/11) or from a Linux terminal window.
 Those instructions will take you to your **York College home (H:) drive**, and then will list the contents of the **.ssh** directory (if it already exists):

 	cd h:
     ls .ssh